roman-milk/roman-milk.github.io/leelee.md

  "Quickly hide in here, he won't be long, then you can get dressed and go," the girl hurriedly instructed.

  Lee Ann crawled into the corner behind a packing case, thankful to the girl for hiding her.
 The buzzer sounded a couple of times, hurrying them up.
-Report_Story #2